zenml-io/zenml-projects/customer-churn/README.md

 - `Deployment using Kubeflow Pipelines`: We will be using [Kubeflow Pipelines](https://www.kubeflow.org/docs/components/pipelines/) to build and run our ZenML pipeline on the cloud and deploy it in a production environment.
   `Continuous Deployment using Seldon Core`: We will be using [Seldon Core](https://docs.seldon.io/projects/seldon-core/en/latest/index.html), a production-grade open-source model serving platform, to build our continuous deployment pipeline that trains a model and then serves it with Seldon Core.

-## Deploy pipelines to production using Kubeflow pipelines
+## Deploy pipelines to production using Kubeflow Pipelines

 To build a real-world workflow for predicting whether a customer will churn or not, you will probably develop your pipelines on your local machine initially, allowing for quick iteration and debugging.
 However, at a certain point, when you are finished with its design, you might want to transition to a more production-ready setting and deploy the pipeline to a more robust environment.
 This is where ZenML comes in.